Andre601/Formatter-Expansion/README.md

 - [`%formatter_text_replace_<target>_<replacement>_<text>%`](/placeholders/text/replace.md)
 - [`%formatter_text_substring_[start]:[end]_<text>%`](/placeholders/text/substring.md)
 - [`%formatter_text_uppercase_<text>%`](/placeholders/text/uppercase.md)

+An explanation of the placeholder pages is found in the [placeholders folder](/placeholders/README.md)

+### External placeholder support
+The expansion allows you to use placeholders from other expansions such as the Player expansion.
+To use a placeholder, make sure to use the bracket-format instead of the percent one (i.e. `{player_name}` instead of `%player_name%`).

 ## Config options
 The expansion adds a few options to the config.yml of PlaceholderAPI.